urfdvw/circuitpython-online-ide-2/README.md

-# CircuitPython-online-IDE2
+# CircuitPython Online IDE 2.0

-CircuitPython online IDE is a browser-based IDE for CircuitPython supported microcontrollers.
-No installation needed.
-Handy and powerful.
+This repository is currently under development.
+For more information, please refer to the Wiki tab.